Weight space Detection of Backdoors in LoRA Adapters: Abstract

 \section{Abstract}

 LoRA adapters let users fine-tune large language models (LLMs) efficiently.
 However, LoRA adapters are shared through open repositories like Hugging Face Hub \citep{huggingface_hub_docs}, making them vulnerable to backdoor attacks.
 Current detection methods require running the model with test input data---making them impractical for screening thousands of adapters where the trigger for backdoor behavior is unknown.
-We detect poisoned adapters by analyzing their weight matrices directly, without running the model---making our method data-agnostic.
-Our method extracts simple statistics—how concentrated the singular values are, their entropy, and the distribution shape—and flags adapters that deviate from normal patterns.
-We evaluate the method on 500 LoRA adapters---400 clean, and 100 poisoned for Llama-3.2-3B on instruction and reasoning datasets: Alpaca, Dolly, GSM8K, ARC-Challenge, SQuADv2, NaturalQuestions, HumanEval, and GLUE dataset.
-We achieve 97\% detection accuracy with less than 2\% false positives.
+We detect poisoned adapters by analyzing their weight matrices directly, without running the model---making our method trigger-agnostic.
+For each attention projection (Q, K, V, O), our method extracts five spectral statistics from the low-rank update $\Delta W$, yielding a 20-dimensional signature for each adapter.
+A logistic regression detector trained on this representation separates benign and poisoned adapters across three model families---Llama-3.2-3B~\citep{llama3}, Qwen2.5-3B~\citep{qwen25}, and Gemma-2-2B~\citep{gemma2}---on unseen test adapters drawn from instruction-following, reasoning, question-answering, code, and classification tasks.
+Across all three architectures, the detector achieves 100\% accuracy.
+An anonymized code repository is available at \url{https://anonymous.4open.science/r/LoraBackdoorDetection}.